rshurts/spoken-word-project/src/pages/blog/2020-05-06-portias-monologue-the-merchant-of-venice.md

 It is enthronèd in the hearts of kings;\
 It is an attribute to God Himself;\
 And earthly power doth then show likest God's\
 When mercy seasons justice.
-Therefore, Jew,\
+Therefore,\
 Though justice be thy plea, consider this:\
 That in the course of justice none of us\
 Should see salvation.
 We do pray for mercy,\